Tony Mills (singer): TNT

 In the winter of 2008, Mills joined the band Serpentine, replacing former singer Greg Flores.
 In March 2010, Serpentine released their CD A Touch of Heaven on AOR/Metal Heaven in Europe and Marquee Avalon in Japan, gaining a glowing 92% review in rock magazine Burrn! as well as hitting number 72 in the HMV Japan chart.
 Around the same period, Mills was commissioned to write and record an album for AOR Metal Heaven records in Germany, entitled, State of Rock, with Robby Boebel from Nuremberg act, Frontline.
 Work was also completed on a more rock oriented TNT release for the end of the year, A Farewell To Arms, which returned to the classic sound of the band and was well received by fans and critics alike.
 Just after the summer, it was reported that Mills had suffered a heart attack at an airport in Norway, which prompted the singer to announce his departure from Serpentine before the completion of his second album with the band.
 The album has since been completed.
 Serpentine moved quickly to recruit 24-year-old British vocalist Matt Black as his replacement, to allow the band to commence touring to support the A Touch of Heaven album.
 The band's follow up, Living and Dying in High Definition also received great support from the media during its late 2010 release.

 After a full recovery from his heart condition, at the opening of 2011, Mills had relocated to Norway to embrace the release of the latest TNT album and began touring to promote A Farewell To Arms, which in Scandinavia, was titled Engine.
 The change of album title for different territories was inextricably linked to his heart failure and consequent recovery.
 He consequently set to writing tracks toward a rock opera with Trondheim writer Andreas Nergard whilst touring Europe with TNT.
-Mills was also be part of the Norwegian artist force supporting relief aid in Japan for their recent tragedies.
+Mills was also part of the Norwegian artist force supporting relief aid in Japan for their recent tragedies.

 After increasing unrest in the Norway camp, Mills quit TNT in August 2013, after over seven years, to satisfy his own artistic integrity and produce more solo material.